bibanon/android-development-codex/Devices/Android-Devices/HTC/HTC-Desire Z.md

 http://forum.xda-developers.com/showthread.php?t=1453066

 > NOTE: This phone is strangely unique in that you must manually flash the ROM's `boot.img` each time to get custom ROMS booting.
-Don't forget!

 1. Download the rom.zip you wish to run.
 2. Extract boot.img from the zip and place it in the folder with fastboot.